 Detail and Argument Depth

-A Palladium article is never just your opinion.
+A Palladium article is never just your opinion, and it’s never just a summary or an overview.
 If you can write this piece in the darkness of your basement with no internet access or books, then the piece is too vague, abstract, and unsubstantiated for print.
 We can be speculative and exploratory, but never sloppy.
 We will reject articles that just feel like someone’s opinion.
+The most important point is the presence of strong arguments and insightful analysis.

 Even if someone disagrees with your conclusion, they should learn something from the facts, concepts, and arguments you brought.
 Make sure there is enough detail.